isomerpages/moe-aps/index.md

   - infobar:
       title: Application for ITE Courses for Year 4 ISC Students
       id: infobar
-      description: Application open for only 4 working days between 2.30pm on Monday, 18 December 2023 and 5.00pm on Thursday, 21 December 2023.
+      description: Application opens for only 4 working days between 2.30pm on Monday, 18 December 2023 and 5.00pm on Thursday, 21 December 2023.
       button: MORE INFO
       url: https://www.aps.edu.sg/students/apply-for-ite/